tekod/WpCacheController/README.md

 fsCacheController is WordPress library for caching arbitrary data with automatic invalidation.
 It is framework-agnostic so no other packages are needed for its proper operation.

-This lib constantly updates log and statistics records to inform administrator about cache usage.
+This lib constantly updates log and statistics records to inform an administrator about cache usage.

 There is admin dashboard settings page where administrator can enable/disable caching function and see log records and statistics.

-Typical usage for this library is to substitute code blocks that have to access database several times to prepare HTML content, for example: navigation block, category tree, footer, latest blog posts block, related products block,...
+Typical usage for this library is to substitute code blocks that have to access database several times to prepare HTML content, for example: navigation block, category tree, footer, the latest blog posts block, related products block,...

 # Usage:

-Put this in "functions.php" of yours theme to initialize controller where parameter is path to configuration file:<br>
+Put this in "functions.php" of yours theme to initialize the controller where parameter is path to configuration file:<br>
 ```
-use FWS\CacheController\CacheController;
+use FWS\fsCacheController\CacheController;
 require_once 'inc/fsCacheController/CacheController.php';  // optional if you use some autoloader
 CacheController::Init(__DIR__.'/config/cachecontroller.config.php');
 ```

 Example of configuration is part of this lib.
-It is highly recommanded to clone (and rename) configuration file outside of lib directory and edit content there, just like in code above.
+It is highly recommended to clone (and rename) configuration file outside of lib directory and edit content there, just like in code above.
 That way you can safely update library without losing configuration.